emilybache/Tennis-Refactoring-Kata/angular/README.md

 3. To run tests via [Karma](https://karma-runner.github.io) and Jasmine, on the command line run `ng t`
 4. For even faster test feedback, add the [Wallaby](https://wallabyjs.com/) extension to your IDE

+## How to Run the Website

+1. From this `angular` directory, on the command line run `ng serve -o --watch`

 ## Current Implementation Status

 - Components for tennis games 1, 2, and 3 and the corresponding tests are in `src/app`
-- No real html/gui functionality yet in app component or tennis game components
+- Html/gui functionality to get a score from either tennis game 1, 2, or 3
+- Updated unit tests to interact with DOM instead of calling class methods

 ## Future Plans

-- Implement html/gui functionality to get a score from either tennis game 1, 2, or 3
-- Update unit tests to interact with DOM instead of calling class methods
+- Style each game via scss so it looks better
+- For each game, test drive all [ZOMBIE cases](https://trello.com/c/5EyJyuzJ/242-test-driven-development-guided-by-zombies)